 - Understand that there are things you can do to prevent the progression of your osteoarthritis symptoms.
 Take a look at this video below.
 Recognize this is not a time to “wait and see what happens” or have longer periods of “rest” to “save your joints”.
 In reality inactivity is one of the leading causes of progression of osteoarthritis.

 - Try to aim for at least 20-30 minutes of activity at least 5 days per week.
 Again, make sure this is something you enjoy and is not causing any sort of pain.
 The biggest thing is variety.
 Try to make sure you are switching things up- i.e try not to do only one activity like cycling or walking.
 Supplement other activities such as strength training, bodyweight exercise, kickboxing, yoga, pilates, or whatever you like!

 - Continue with diet recommendations from above, including Mediterranean diet and minimizing foods that can drive up inflammation.

-- This online course can be extremely beneficial in getting you on the right track to preventing the progression to further stages.
+- My signature online course, the Arthritis Adventure Blueprint, can be extremely beneficial in getting you on the right track to preventing the progression to further stages.

 Stage 2: Mild